 Page load distribution analysis

 Using the data from Chrome User Experience report, Google’s PageSpeed Insights shows you the distribution of your FCP and DCL events.
 They are categorized into fast, average, and slow.
 This index also may not be available for all sites.

 Google’s PageSpeed Insights evaluates how your site follows the best optimization practices.
 A score is given from 0 to 100.
 The lower the score, the more performance optimization your website needs.

 Pages that score above 80 have their optimization evaluated as “good.”
 Scoring from 60 to 79 is considered a medium result.
 For sites with a score below 59, a lot of optimization work is ahead.
 And all this work can be entrusted to optimization experts.

 Providing page stats

 Google’s PageSpeed Insights also equips developers with useful optimization information by showing how many render-blocking round-trips and megabytes it takes for your page to load.
 An average here is four round trips and ~75 resources (1MB).
 The lower are these figures, the faster your site will be — in a good developer’s hands.

 Showing current optimization & giving suggestions

 We will analyze your website using Google’s PageSpeed Insights, as well as consider lots of other important aspects.
 And then we will put all optimization recommendations to life in the most beneficial way.
-Apply to us and enjoy the speed!
+Apply to our Drupal support company and enjoy the speed!